shermanloan/scejson-doc/doc/module-balloon.md

 | :---: |   :---:  |
 | array of AmLine objects | yes |

-There is one `AmLine` objectt for each amortization event which occurs during the life of a loan.
+There is one `AmLine` object for each amortization event which occurs during the life of a loan.
 Most of the time, each event will describe a payment, and detail how that payment is applied (to interest, principal, loan protection products, etc.).
 Some events, such as capitalizing interest, will not have